Shaping a flexible workforce for the future

 Core to its success was the early engagement of the colleagues in the investment we wanted to make.
 A selection criterion that included a baseline for performance.
 That baseline brought in colleagues who had great personal scores for the hygiene factor metrics.
 Balance that with great technical skills, this saw them deliver very well in terms of customer experience records.

 We created a full solution package.
-We allowed the colleague to choose desk and chair and completed home visits to ensure a suitable location was available to deliver service from.
+We allowed the colleague to choose a desk and chair and completed home visits to ensure a suitable location was available to deliver a quality service.

 Everyone understood the vision of the business and their individual role within it

 Across businesses we have seen huge numbers move into homeworking solutions.
-They have deployed automation and developed partnerships in days which would under normal circumstances have taken months, and years.
+They have deployed automation and developed partnerships in days that would, under normal circumstances, have taken months, and years.
 Silos in big businesses have disappeared.
 Everyone understood the vision of the business and their individual role within it.
-There will be huge opportunity for businesses that have managed to forge themselves a position of standing for, and with their colleagues to support the national efforts.”
+There will be huge opportunity for businesses that have managed to forge themselves a position of standing with their colleagues to support the national efforts.”

-“As we move into the period of re-opening and consider how we best face the future, we face the undoubted challenge of the next few years and look to predict customer and market size and appetite.
+“As we move into the period of re-opening and consider how we best face the future, we tackle the undoubted challenge of the next few years and look to predict customer behaviour and market size and appetite.

 Many businesses will be making a few projected impact plans and no doubt discuss how to reduce costs.
-How do they cover the recent incremental Capex and Opex challenges.
-The impact to profitability.
-And in some cases, reviewing the relevance of products lines, brands and propositions.
+How do they cover the recent incremental Capex and Opex challenges?
+The impact to profitability?
+And in some cases, reviewing the relevance of product lines, brands, and propositions.

 Press reset and become something much stronger for the future

 “This is the one point in a generation whereby business can press reset.
-This presents an opportunity to become something much stronger for the future.
-The organisations that are willing to adapt to new processes, listen to their customers and colleagues and adopt to a new way of working will thrive.
+This presents an opportunity to become something much stronger inthe future.
+The organisations that are willing to adapt to new processes, listen to their customers and colleagues and adopt a new way of working will thrive.

 No one can yet define what the new normal will be.
-There will be many versions over the coming months and years, as the world economy faces into the challenges and opportunity that we now know to be ahead of us.”
+There will be many versions over the coming months and years, as the world economy faces the challenges and opportunities that we now know to be ahead of us.”

 About our guest blogger:

-Our guest blogger has over 25 years’ experience leading high impact teams and programmes of significant scale across Retail, Operations, Commercial, Logistics, Contact Centre & Customer Experience.
-He is passionate about driving improvements using insight led solutions, removing unnecessary cost through digital transformation, customer experience and creating careers for his teams!
-A highly skilled leader who has managed large business units budgets and headcounts through two previous economic downturns.
+Our guest blogger has over 25 years’ experience leading high-impact teams and programmes of significant scale across Retail, Operations, Commercial, Logistics, Contact Centre & Customer Experience.
+He is passionate about driving improvements using insight-led solutions, removing unnecessary costs through digital transformation, and customer experience and creating careers for his teams!
+A highly skilled leader who has managed large business units’ budgets and headcounts through two previous economic downturns.
 He is now available for his next interim contract.
 For further information on this candidate and his availability contact Matt Lazenby.